alfaarizi/godot-mono-core/README.md

 ## Contributing

 This is a private development project.
-For inquiries, please contact the development team.
+For inquiries, please contact the development team at [mkdrdscf23@gmail.com].